 WWII LOOKOUT TOWER

 During WWII, the American military took preemptive action against potential German attacks on American soil.
 Part of that plan was building a series of lookout towers as part of the Harbor Defense of the Delaware [Bay].
 Also known as Fort Miles, these towers were erected in New Jersey and Delaware so soldiers could warn of incoming enemies.

-Now only the Cape May Lookout Tower remains.
+Now only Fire Control Tower No. 23, also known as the Cape May Lookout Tower, remains.
 The MAC has restored the tower so visitors can climb the stairs inside to a gallery with changing exhibits.
 There is also a photo display with over 160 veteran photographs.